 Never use chlorine to clean ceramics.
 A salt can form that won't be evident until years after the cleaning.
 Lastly, Jubilee Wax and Pond's Cold Cream should not be used to clean dolls, despite their popularity with certain doll restorationists.

 If you sell a doll, you must disclose any changes made to it, such as repainting, repairs, added materials (new eyes, wig).
 For certain vintage dolls, such as vintage Barbie, even restyling the hair affects the value and should be disclosed; this also goes for washing the clothing.
 However, you do not have to disclose basic conservation measures such as cleaning dolls.
-For antique dolls, washing of clothing and restyling of wigs is generally not required to be disclosed.
+For antique dolls, washing of clothing and restyling of wigs are generally not required to be disclosed.